joaquinsalas/nowcastingRt/README.md

 # In Matlab

-Create an object using an operation such as delay = delayMX and run delay.runme
+Create an object using an operation such as delay = delaysMX2 and run delay.runme

 The program will generate the following outputs:

 * Models.
-The parameters for the Gamma distributions in the file <GammaParam*.csv> for each state in Mexico for which the learning requirements were met.
+The data describing the distributions for the compound rate of change in the file <NoParam*.csv> for each state in Mexico for which the learning requirements were met.

 * Infectious sequences.
 Using the parameters for the Gamma distributions and generates 1,000 sequences of random number of infectious.
 The sequences are saved in <infectious_samples*.csv>

+In the case of metropolis, perform the same operation using delay = delaysMetro2, followed by delay.runme

 # In R
-Go back to R and execute the program *estimateRMXNowcasting.Rmd*.
+Go back to R and execute the programs *states.Rmd* and *metro.Rmd*.
 These programs will use the plausible infectious sequences and run Cori et al. (2013) library  *EpiEstim*  to compute *R<sub>t</sub>*.
 The resulting estimate for *R<sub>t</sub>* will correspond to the mean and one standard deviation.

+# Programs output
+The programs will generate html files that you may run on a browser.
+Start with index.html.
+Also, the programs generate a couple of zip files, estados.zip and metropolis.zip, which contain the csv files appearing in the figures.

+# batch files
+A possible short-cut to the previous process may be to employ the batch files estimateRtStates.bat, followed by estimateRtStates2.bat for states and estimateRtMetro.bat, followed by estimateRtMetro2.bat for metropolitan areas.

+Watch out for the sound emitted by emitSound.m!

 # Collaborators
 * Dagoberto Pulido